 This measure tracks the closures on Interstate 70 and Interstate 44 due to various traffic impacts.
-This measure tracks the closures on Interstate 70 and Interstate 44 due to various traffic impacts.

 The interstate route closures that have an actual or expected duration of 30 minutes or more are entered into MoDOT's Transportation Management System for display on the Traveler Information Map on MoDOT's website.